-Carbon fiber filaments is the stronger, sturdier, and more dimensionally stable versions of their base material.
+Carbon fiber filaments are the stronger, sturdier, and more dimensionally stable versions of their base material.
 It is an exciting filament to work with as it is perfect for making parts for prototypes and other applications.

 - 1 How Carbon Fiber is Used in 3D Printing

 - 2 What is Carbon Fiber Filament?

-- 3 Tips for 3D Printing Carbon Fiber Filaments
+- 3 Tips for 3D Printing Carbon Fibers

 - 4 3 Best Carbon Fiber Filament Brands